Here’s everything you could ever need to know for all you international students at Homerton, and we know there’s a lot of you!

 Train and coach tickets can be booked online.
 Generally speaking, trains tend to be more expensive but also more flexible, both in terms of time of travel and stations available.
 Coaches from Cambridge to London (Victoria Coach Station, no return) can be booked starting at £5.
 The train station is closer to Homerton, however, than the Cambridge coach station at Parker’s Piece.
 If you travel by train more often it might be worth considering a Railcard.

 Train tickets will have to be picked up at the station before travel or can alternatively be sent to your address (in this case, make sure to leave enough time for them to arrive in the post).
 Coach tickets will probably need to be printed out and shown to the driver when boarding.

-By Train or Coach (Bus)
+By Coach (Bus)

 Stansted Airport (on map): Closest to Cambridge and the easiest to get to, both by train and coach.
 Not all airlines fly here, though.

 Heathrow Airport (on map): By far the largest airport of the three.
 You will find most airlines and international flights here.

 Gatwick Airport (on map): Furthest away of these three airports and smaller than Heathrow.
 However, sometimes some interesting flights are offered from/to this airport.
 When comparing flight prices also keep in mind that travel costs to get from Cambridge to the airport in the first place will most likely be higher than to Stansted, for instance.

 To cross over to the UK you can either take a ferry (see below) or the Eurotunnel.
 Remember, different than in most other European countries, the traffic in the UK is on the left hand side!
 The adjustment to suddenly driving on the opposite side can be challenging; if in doubt, perhaps consider choosing another means of transport instead of driving yourself.